M00kaw/m00kaw.github.com/README.md

 ## [Upgrading Ubuntu from LTS to non-LTS](ubuntu_lts_upgrade.md)

 Just a small note to me, from me, by me (i forget these things, because i rarely use them)

+## Compile .rpm with added/new compiler flag

+An article from my first blog, back in 2013.

+This is just for my own nostalgia, feel free to use it if it makes any sense.